 However, we all know how difficult it can be to get approved for credit when you don’t have yet have a credit history that shows creditors that you can manage credit responsibly.
 Lenders don’t want to take on the risk of lending to someone whose future behavior is hard to predict.

-There’s an easier way to start building credit, though.
-If you can’t get approved for any primary accounts on your own, or if you want a “shortcut” to building credit without having to wait for your primary accounts to age, you can build credit fast by piggybacking on someone else’s credit.
+There’s an easier way to start building credit if you can’t get approved for any primary accounts on your own. or if you want a “shortcut” to building credit without having to wait for your primary accounts to age, you can build credit fast by leaning on someone else’s good credit.

-On the other hand, piggybacking as an authorized user means you can be added to an account that already has plenty of age and on-time payment history.
+On the other hand, being added as a credit card authorized user means you can be added to an account that already has plenty of age and on-time payment history.
 That’s why it’s one of the most convenient ways to start building credit fast.

 Unfortunately, financial literacy is usually not emphasized in schools, so the responsibility of educating children about credit and helping them build credit falls primarily to parents and guardians.

 It’s important to not only know how to help build your child’s credit but also to teach them the basics of financial literacy so that they will one day be able to manage their finances and their credit on their own.